linuxdeepin/deepin-manual/manual-assets/professional/deepin-compressor/en_US/index.md

 On the main menu, you can open the compression interface, switch window themes, view the help manual and get more information about Archive Manager.

-### Open
+### Open file
 1. Click  ![icon_menu](icon/icon_menu.svg) on the Archive Manager interface.
 2. Select **Open file** and select the file to be compressed or extracted from the file selector.

-### Set up
+### Settings

 1. Click  ![icon_menu](icon/icon_menu.svg) on the Archive Manager interface.
 2. Click **Settings**.
 3. You can perform the following settings as needed:
- - Set the default extraction location.
+ - Set the default extraction directory.
- - Set to create folders automatically.
+ - Set whether to create folders automatically.
- -  Set to automatically open the corresponding folder  after extraction.
+ -  Set whether to automatically open the corresponding folder after extraction.
  - Set the associated file type.

 ![tips](icon/tips.svg)Tips: Click **Restore Defaults** on the interface to restore the default setting.